-- 1. Have graduated from high school or have earned a GED; - 2.
-Submit a completed application form with all college transcripts to the Admissions and Student records Office and a departmental application form (last page of this booklet) to the OTA director by the admission deadline. - 3.
+- 1. Graduated from high school or have earned a GED. - 2.
+Have applied and been accepted to Casper College. - 3.
 Have a composite score of 18 or better on the ACT if having just graduated from high school in the last two years, and have completed recommended courses by the test with a "C" or better, Or have taken a placement test and have completed courses recommended by the test with a "C" or better or successfully completed college courses. - 4.
 Have completed or registered in a minimum of 12 program related college level courses to include ZOO 2015 or equivalent within the past two years and OCTH 2000: Introduction to Occupational Therapy and COTA 2300: Fieldwork Integration I. These courses enrolled in need to include coursework required by the occupational therapy assistant program - 5.
 Have a cumulative college grade point average of 2.5 or better for admission or readmission.
 (Midterm grades are used for first semester students). - 6.
+Have emailed the OTA Program Director the last page of the application document, indicating the desire to start the OTA Program upon acceptance. - 7.
 Applicants are ranked according to the admissions score sheet.
 The top twelve students with the highest scores are accepted into the occupational therapy assistant program in the spring semester of the year.
 Students start the program on a provisional basis in the fall semester prior to this.
 Admission is based on GPA, general courses completed and professional behaviors.
-Applicants are required to have a minimum of 20 points on the admission score sheet. - 7.
-Withdrawal from one or more courses without advisor input may delay program admission and/or progression. - 8.
-There are several requirements (vaccinations, CPR, background check, etc.) the first semester occupational therapy assistant students must meet.
-Please consult with the program director for specific information.
+Applicants are required to have a minimum of 20 points on the admission score sheet. - 8.
+Withdrawal from one or more courses without advisor input may delay program admission and/or progression.